This piece has been medically reviewed by Rich Marlar, MD, Medical Advisor to Aeroflow Diabetes.

-According to the American Diabetes Association, about 37.3 million Americans have diabetes, and it was reported in 2010 that only 19% of people with diabetes were meeting management expectations of controlling their blood sugar, blood pressure, and cholesterol levels.
+According to the American Diabetes Association, about 37.3 million Americans have diabetes.
+In 2010, only 19% of people with diabetes met management expectations of controlling their blood sugar, blood pressure, and cholesterol levels.

 It's vital that you manage diabetes correctly because if it does go unmanaged, it can lead to diabetes complications, such as: